 “Dunno,” I tried to picture a snow job like this sticking around the Bay, at least as I remembered it.
 “Wish I could go back out there and see.”

-“Can’t say I haven’t thought about it, believe me,” I said, glancing out the window at a lake bordering on Zamboni territory.
+“Can’t say I haven’t thought about it, believe me,” I glanced out the window at a lake bordering on Zamboni territory.
 “But that’s water under the bridge.”

-“So give it a go, why not truck out there and starve for a while,” said the more seasoned ad man.
+“So why not truck out there and starve for a while,” said the more seasoned ad man.
 “You’ll catch on somewhere…”

 “Because it’s tough out there, that’s why,” Lacey countered, as she entered his office, today’s pantsuit finished in greener tones.
 “Take it from personal experience.
 Chicago tries to keep people here—the city works, then plays.
 San Francisco tries just as hard to keep people out.
 The Bay Area is all play, with a little work thrown in.”